tomchristie/httpcore-the-directors-cut/docs/extensions.md

 Well... almost.

-There is a maxim in Computer Science that "All non-trivial abstractions, to some degree, are leaky.".
+There is a maxim in Computer Science that *"All non-trivial abstractions, to some degree, are leaky"*.
 When an expression is leaky, it's important that it ought to at least leak only in well-defined places.

 In order to handle cases that don't otherwise fit inside this core abstraction, `httpcore` requests and responses have 'extensions'.
 These are a dictionary of optional additional information.